Cross Island Line

 Operator Tender

 LTA called a limited tender for to appoint the CRL operator in May 2023.
-The tender is only open to the existing rail operators in Singapore (SMRT Trains & SBS Transit Rail), with foreign operators allowed to participate as minority partners of joint ventures with these existing operators.
+The tender is only open to the existing rail operators in Singapore (SMRT Trains & SBS Transit Rail), with foreign operators allowed to participate through joint ventures with local rail operators, as minority partners of less than 25% shareholding.

 The successful tender will be paid a service fee to operate and maintain the CRL for the first licensing period of nine years, with the possibility of a two-year extension.